A branching particle system as a model of semipushed fronts: Introduction

-The value of $\mu$ will be then chosen in such a way that the operator $L$ has an harmonic function.
+The value of $\mu$ will be then chosen in such a way that the differential operator associated to \eqref{PDE:A} has a harmonic function.
 Then, for $\rho-1<\rho_c$ it is sufficient to choose $\mu=1$ since $T_{\rho-1}$ is subcritical.
 For $\rho-1>\rho_c$, we know that $T_{\rho-1}-\lambda_c(\rho-1)$ is critical.
-Therefore, the corresponding Green function is infinite but the operator has harmonic functions.
-Hence, we will choose the drift $\mu$ such that
+Therefore the corresponding Green function is infinite but the operator has harmonic functions.
+Hence we will choose the drift $\mu$ such that

 Note that the limit $\linf$ of the maximal eigenvalues $\lambda_1^L$ and the generalised principal eigenvalue $\lambda_c(\rho-1)$ coincide.
 This is a consequence of Theorem 4.1 in \cite{Pinsky1995}.